chrishah/short-read-processing-and-assembly/README.md

 		--out1 trimmed/reads.trimmed.pe.1.fastq.gz --out2 trimmed/reads.trimmed.pe.2.fastq.gz
 ```

-If you wanted to be a bit more explicit about how you trim you could e.g. do something like this:
+If you wanted to be a bit more explicit about how you trim and also keep reads that are missing it's mate after trimming (sometimes called 'orphaned reads'), you could e.g. do something like this:
 ```bash
 (user@host)-$ docker run --rm -u $(id -u):$(id -g) -v $(pwd):/in -w /in chrishah/fastp:0.23.1 \
                 fastp --in1 data/reads.1.fastq.gz --in2 data/reads.2.fastq.gz \